The Critical Beta-splitting Random Tree II: Overview and Open Problems: The critical beta-splitting model of random trees

-This project revisits an old model, the {\em beta-splitting model} introduced in \cite{me_clad}, and specifically the critical case, mentioned there but not subsequently studied.
-The general setting is a certain class of probability models for $n$-leaf rooted binary trees.
-For each $m \ge 2$, specify a probability distribution $(q(m,i), 1 \le i \le m-1)$ with the symmetry condition $q(m,i) \equiv q(m,m-i)$.
-Given $n$, construct the random tree by specifying that there is a left edge and a right edge at the root, leading to a left subtree which will have $L_n$ leaves and a right subtree which will have $R_n = n- L_n$ leaves, where $L_n$ (and also $R_n$, by symmetry) has distribution $q(n,\cdot)$.
-Continue recursively; a subtree which will have $m \ge 2$ leaves is split into two subtrees of random size from the distribution $q(m,\cdot)$; continue until reaching subtrees of size $1$, which are leaves.
+where $h_{m-1}$ is the harmonic sum $\sum_{i=1}^{m-1}1/i$.
+Now fix $n \ge 2$.
+Consider the process of constructing a random tree by recursively splitting the integer interval $[n] = \{1,2,\ldots,n\}$ of ``leaves" as follows.
+First specify that there is a left edge and a right edge at the root, leading to a left subtree which will have the\footnote{$G$ for {\em gauche} (left) because later we use $L_n$ for leaf hop-height.} $G_n$ leaves $\{1,\ldots,G_n\}$ and a right subtree which will have the $R_n = n - G_n$ leaves $\{G_n + 1,\ldots, n\}$, where $G_n$ (and also $R_n$, by symmetry) has distribution $q(n,\cdot)$.
+Recursively, a subinterval with $m\ge 2$ leaves is split into two subintervals of random size from the distribution $q(m,\cdot)$.
+Continue until reaching intervals of size $1$, which are the leaves.
+That is a discrete time construction, which we call\footnote{DTCS and CTCS are abbreviations for Discrete Time Critical Splitting and Continuous Time Critical Splitting, for reasons explained in Section \ref{sec:motive}.} $\DTCS(n)$.
+Figure \ref{Fig:1d} (left) illustrates schematically the construction as interval-splitting, with the natural tree structure shown in Figure \ref{Fig:1d} (center and right).